So you want to become a professional racecar driver. Awesome plan, I mean who doesn’t right? But where do you start? The answer is Mazda.

 Once the car is ready to go, you need a place to go racing.
 Mazda has partnerships with some of the largest sanctioned racing bodies such as SCCA Solo, NASA, and SCCA Club Racing.
 With over 20,000+ racers, it’s easy to see why more Mazdas are raced on any given weekend than any other brand in the world.

 So you have been racing for a year or two and you’re ready to take it to the next level.
 Introducing the Mazda driver development ladder system, the one and only true program to help guide you from the grassroots level of club racing to the high ranks of Indy lights.
 If you really have what it takes, the skill and the character that Mazda embodies, you may be lucky enough to find yourself in the cockpit of a Mazda prototype racing in the Tudor United Sports Car Championships, the most prestigious road racing campaign in North America.

 We all know racing is expensive.
 The cost of gas, food, entry fees, and travel can add up quickly during a regular season.
 Who can help you pay for these things?
 Mazda of course.
 As a competitor in the Mazda ladder system, you have the ability to compete and earn scholarships worth thousands of dollars to help you pursue your dreams.
-Imagine winning the run-offs or the MX-5 cup and being awarded $75,000 to help fund your racing expenses.
+Imagine winning the run-offs or the MX-5 cup and being awarded a grant to help fund your racing expenses.
 Now that’s what I call support.